bgabbasov/menta-0.3/semantic.search/doc/use-cases.md

 # Scientific semantic search use cases.

 ## User creates an article
- Search for the most recent and most interesting articles of the created article domain.
+ 1. System searches for the most recent and most interesting articles of the created article domain.
+ 1. System creates the extracts of newest and most rated articles.

+## User checks the problem
+ System searches for the previously described solutions, analogies of the problem.

+## User checks the result of his/her experiments
+ System searches for analogies of result set and checks it's confidence.

 ## User analyses an article of another author
  User submits an article into the system.
 System crates semantic description of the article and searches for analogical articles.